Pessimistic Model-based Offline Reinforcement Learning under Partial Coverage: Preliminaries

 \paragraph{Partial coverage.} Throughout this work, we do not assume $\rho$ has global coverage.
-The global coverage means that the concentrability coefficient $d^{\pi}_{P^\star}(s,a)/\rho(s,a)$ is upper-bounded by some constant $C\in \RR^{+}$ for all polices $\pi\in \Pi$ (sometimes $\Pi$ even includes non-Markovian history dependent policies), which is a very standard assumption in offline RL \citep{munos2005error,antos2008learning,ChenJinglin2019ICiB}.
-However, this assumption essentially implies $\rho(s, a)\geq \alpha>0,(s,a)\in \Scal\times \Acal$ and may not be true in practice.
-Instead, we are interested in the partial coverage setting such as $d^{\pi^{*}}_{P^\star}(s,a)/\rho(s,a)\leq C$, which means the state-action occupancy measure under the fixed comparator policy is covered by the offline dataset.
-This assumption is much weaker than the global coverage.
-We can further reduce the density-ratio concentrability coefficient to a tighter quantity that uses the function class as we will show in \pref{sec:version}.
-In specific models such as KNRs and low-rank MDPs, the density ratio can be replaced by a more refined quantity --- the relative condition number.
+The global coverage in this work means that the density ratio based concentrability coefficient $d^{\pi}_{P^\star}(s,a)/\rho(s,a)$ is upper-bounded by some constant $C\in \RR^{+}$ for all polices $\pi\in \Pi$ , or the feature covariance matrix corresponding to the offline distribution $\EE_{s,a\sim \rho} \phi(s,a)\phi(s,a)^{\top}$ ($\phi\in\Scal\times\Acal \to \RR$ is a feature representation) is full rank and has a non-zero minimum eigenvalue, which are commonly used assumptions in offline RL \citep{munos2005error,antos2008learning,ChenJinglin2019ICiB,DuanYaqi2020MOEw}.
+Under the full coverage, they show the output policy can compete with the globally optimal policy $\pi(P^{\star})$.
+However, this assumption may not be true in practice as computing an exploratory policy itself is a challenging task for large-scale RL problems.
+Instead, we are interested in the partial coverage setting such as $d^{\pi^{*}}_{P^\star}(s,a)/\rho(s,a)\leq C$, which means the state-action occupancy measure under some comparator policy $\pi^*$ is covered by the offline dataset.
+We want to design an algorithm that can compete against \emph{any} policy $\pi^*$ that is covered by the offline data.
+This assumption is much weaker than the global coverage. \looseness=-1